JonahAlexSmith/wedding-website/content/section/order-of-events.md

 The **Banquet Barn** will shut at around midnight… but the party doesn’t need to end there!

 The smaller **‘Pub’ Barn** will be opened with a few bottles and maybe some kegs, for those hardcore enough to stay up! -->
+## 8:00pm - Music, Games, and Cake

+Followed by dancing and (more) celebrations in the sandstone courtyard.

+The reception will end at 9.30pm with a sparkly sendoff!